lenra-io/lenra_cli/README.md

 [Request Feature](https://github.com/lenra-io/lenra_cli/issues)

+The Lenra's command line interface helps you building your Lenra app locally.

 ## What is Lenra

 Lenra is an open source framework to create your app using any language, and deploy it without any Ops scale, built on ethical values.